 Exhibitions, scholarships and prizes

 Svensk Form initiates and produces design exhibitions for public authorities and private companies in Sweden and abroad.
 Another way to shape opinion and stimulate the development of design is to award prizes, scholarships and other awards to encourage designers and companies that are active in the design field.
-The Swedish national design awards – Design S and Ung Svensk Form – showcases Sweden’s best designs, which then tour in a travelling exhibition.
+The Swedish national design awards – Design S and Ung Svensk Form – showcases Sweden’s best designs.